 The child protection department provides advice on child protection and safeguarding matters to the Trust, its staff across all divisions and to other agencies.
 It ensures the Trust has policies and procedures in place to safeguard children in line with national guidance and also produces an annual report which is approved by the Trust's Clinical Governance Board and details the activity within the department.

-The members of the department have an active role in the two Local Safeguarding Children Boards (which are the statutory boards legislated for by the Children Act 2004) and their subcommittees.
-This area has two Safeguarding Children Boards - Staffordshire and Stoke-on-Trent.
+The members of the department have an active role in the two Local Safeguarding Children Board/Partnerships (which are the statutory boards legislated for by the Children Act 2004) and their subcommittees.
+This area has two: Staffordshire Safeguarding Children Board and Stoke-on-Trent Safeguarding Children Partnership.

 The department also plays a key role in training.
 The training strategy for safeguarding children and young people is developed and updated by the department and the training is delivered to all staff groups within the Trust.
 Through the training, staff are made aware of the policies and procedures to safeguard children, how to access them and what their role is.